Joey Barton: Manchester City

 Barton's behaviour appeared to improve after his participation at the Sporting Chance Clinic.
 However, on 30 September 2006, television cameras captured Barton exposing his backside to Everton fans, following City's injury-time equaliser in a match at Goodison Park.
 Barton had received abuse from Everton supporters throughout the match and the gesture has since been described as "light-hearted" and "inoffensive" by people involved in football.
-Merseyside Police looked into the incident, but announced in October that no further action would be taken, although Barton was fined £2,000 for bringing the game into disrepute and warned about his future conduct by The Football Association.
+Merseyside Police looked into the incident, but announced in October that no further action would be taken, although Barton was fined £2,000 for bringing the game into disrepute and warned about his future conduct by the Football Association.

 In November 2006, Barton was involved in a memorable goal celebration.
-After scoring for Manchester City against Fulham, striker Bernardo Corradi ran to the corner flag, followed by teammate Joey Barton.
+After scoring for Manchester City against Fulham, striker Bernardo Corradi ran to the corner flag, followed by teammate Barton.
 Corradi proceeded to remove the corner flag and "knight" the kneeling Barton.
 In December 2006, Barton received the second red card of his career, for a late two-footed tackle on Bolton Wanderers player Abdoulaye Faye.

 Barton's agent Willie McKay said in January 2007 that if any team offered at least £5.5 million for Barton, it would trigger a release clause in his contract that would mean City would have to allow Barton to talk to the interested club.
 This reportedly prompted Everton manager David Moyes to make an inquiry to City about Barton's availability.
 The next day Barton said: "People are trying to unsettle me but I'm happy to stay here".

 Barton was arrested on suspicion of assault and criminal damage after an alleged argument with a taxi driver in Liverpool while going to his hotel after a match on 13 March 2007.
 He was cleared of this charge in May 2008.